-The following keynote lectures have been hosted by the Department of Law of the University of Siena in the 2018-2019 academic year, as part of the EULawSD Jean Monnet Module.
-All lectures of the EULawSD Module are open to students and the public.
+The following keynote lectures were hosted by the Department of Law of the University of Siena in the 2019-2020 academic year, as part of the EULawSD Jean Monnet Module.
+All lectures of the EULawSD Module were open to students and the public..

 7 May 2019, 1pm-4pm CEST